 144 S. Mapleton Drive, Holmby Hills, California 90024

-This is the house where Judy lived from 1952 to 1963, following her marriage to Sid Luft.
+This is the house where Judy lived from 1952 to 1963 while married to Sid Luft.
 She also shared it with daughters Liza, Lorna, and son, Joey.
 Lorna later remembered that her early childhood at this house was idyllic, with her Grandmother Luft constantly in attendance.
 I tried to find current-day photos of the house but it’s impossible.
 My guess is that 144 has not only been torn down and replaced, but the lot it sat on may have been combined with the one next to it.
+The driveway is the right shape, though.
 Also, the street numbers seem to have been changed.
 Then again, Google is very confusing about this lot–zoom in on the other end of the driveway and Google labels it 126 S. Mapleton Drive, even though the number shown on the gatepost is 130.
 In fact, very few of Google’s numbers attributed to houses on this street match the curbside ones.
 This may be due to residents wanting to discourage stalkers, or they may mark approximate locations of houses that used to be on the street.
 If anyone would like to shed some light on this mystery, it would be much appreciated.

 129 S. Rockingham Ave., Brentwood, California 90049

 After Judy and Sid Luft were separated and later divorced, Judy, Lorna, and Joe moved into this house, where they lived from 1963 to 1967.
 While residing here, Judy was busy with her TV show and various concert tours, as well as her very brief marriage to Mark Herron.
 Sadly, it was during this period that Lorna became a caretaker for her mother, checking her during the night and diluting her pills with sugar, among other things no teenager should ever have to do.
 The house was recently sold at a sheriff’s auction and looks to be nicely maintained, with eight bedrooms, eight baths, and a swimming pool.